JakubSmid/SlicerSEEG/README.md

 # Testing
 - [x] prepare dataset
-- [ ] apply dummy affine transform
+- [ ] apply dummy affine transform to the T1
 - [ ] estimate bolt tip as extrapolation of the first and last contact and apply additional random translation away from the axis
 - [ ] evaluation script
 - [ ] batch loading (as a test function?)